wdawson/okta.github.io/_source/_posts/2018-02-06-build-user-registration-with-node-react-and-okta.md

 On the configuration page, leave all the settings as their default values, except for two:

 - Disable the User must verify email address to be activated. checkbox.
 This setting removes the requirement for new users to verify their email address before being allowed to access your web app.
 - Set the Default redirect option by clicking the Custom URL radio box and entering http://localhost:5000/dashboard as the value.
-This setting tells the authorization server where to redirect users after they’ve successfully created a new account on your site.
+This setting tells the authorization server where to redirect users after they've successfully created a new account on your site.
-Once you’ve clicked Save, the last thing you need to is switch back to the developer console.
+Once you've clicked Save, the last thing you need to is switch back to the developer console.

 {% img blog/build-user-registration-with-node-react-and-okta/okta-self-service-registration-settings-page.png alt:"Okta enable self-service registration settings page" width:"800" %}{: .center-image }